tuupola/slim-jwt-auth/README.md

 **It is up to you to implement how token data is stored or possible authorization implemented.**

 Let assume you have token which includes data for scope.
-In middleware callback you store the decoded token data to `$app->jwt` and later use it for authorization.
+By default middleware saves the contents of the token to `token` attribute of the request.

 ``` php
 [